Data Storage Facilities

 • Different storage locations have different pros and cons which DCCN policies are built around

-• High Performance Storage and the Radboud Data Repository are the main storage locations we will use but Local Storage and Microsoft Teams have certain use cases.
+• High Performance Storage and the Radboud Data Repository are the main storage locations we will use but Local Storage has certain use cases.